Mackerel

 Atlantic Mackerel Sourcing: A Delicacy from Spain

 Before dawn during mackerel season in spring, when the weather is often moody and unpredictable, small boats set off in search of mackerel.
 When they encounter the dense, swirling schools of fish, they cast out their lines, each set with up to 30 hooks wrapped in red wool to look like the tiny crustaceans that entice mackerel to bite.
 This method requires no baitfish, results in little to no bycatch, and produces better-quality fish, since mackerel are never crushed at the bottom of a net.
-The mackerel are taken to Conservas Antonio Pérez Lafuente, a regional cannery, where they’re lightly seasoned and packed in extra-virgin olive oil.
+The mackerel are taken to Conservas Antonio Pérez Lafuente, a regional cannery, where workers individually season hand pack beautiful cans of delicious seafood in extra-virgin olive oil.

 Enviro: Small Fish, Big Impact